I'm Edu Valor - Let's go Inside Spain's Authentic Kitchen

 That meant we had to cook without salt.
 But with guidance from her dieticians, we managed to create meals that were both enjoyable—and I ate them myself.

 As the saying goes, "A sorrow shared is a sorrow halved," but honestly, I enjoyed the CKD-friendly dishes.
-You’d be surprised how much flavor you can get from lemon juice, vinegar, herbs, and a few other ingredients.
+You’d be surprised how much flavor you can get from browning, lemon juice, vinegar, herbs, and a few other ingredients.

 You could say I’m well-traveled.
 Visiting a foreign country is always an opportunity to explore its culture, especially through local dishes.